Gradient Norm Aware Minimization Seeks First-Order Flatness and Improves Generalization: More Experimental Results and Details

 \subsection{More Results on Training from Scratch}

 Due to space limitation, we omit the experimental results on CIFAR-10 and CIFAR-100 \cite{krizhevsky2009learning} with ResNeXt \cite{xie2017aggregated}, DenseNet \cite{huang2019convolutional} and ViTs \cite{dosovitskiy2020image} in Section 5.2.1 in the main paper and report them in Section \ref{app:exp:cifar}.
-We also report omitted experimental results on ImageNet-R and ImageNet-C in Section \ref{app:exp:imagenet}.
 Then we report the results of robustness to label noise in Section \ref{app:exp:noise}.